 - well-paced activities moving towards the completion of one or more workshop deliverables

-- enhanced creativity
+- enhanced creativity and group problem solving

 - easier, more effective conflict resolution